GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     - ViewGroup: ViewGroup is the invisible container.
 It holds View and ViewGroup.
 For example, LinearLayout is the ViewGroup that contains Button(View), and other Layouts also.
 ViewGroup is the base class for Layouts.

 * **What is a Canvas?**
-    - Canvas API in Android is a drawing framework which helps us to draw custom design like line, circle or even a rectangle.
+*   Canvas API in Android is a drawing framework which helps us to custom design like line, circle or even a rectangle.
 Using these we can make any shape whichever we want according to design.

-    The drawing of canvas happens in Bitmap, where we draw the outline and then the Paint API helps to fill color and whatever style we need.
+*   The drawing of canvas happens in Bitmap, where we draw the outline and then the Paint API helps to fill color and whatever style we need.
 <br>[Learn more here](https://blog.mindorks.com/understanding-canvas-api-in-android)

 * **What is a `SurfaceView`?** - [Learn more here](https://developer.android.com/reference/android/view/SurfaceView)